-(How do you screen a potential home-mate for compatibility?)
+How do you know if a potential home-mate is suitable?

 - “What if I discover I made a horrible mistake?”